 Frequently asked questions

-Can a MacBook Air do graphic design?
+Is a MacBook Air good for graphic design?

 Here’s why the MacBook Air could have issues handling these GPU-reliant apps.
 According to Adobe’s help page, your Mac is recommended to have 16 GBs of RAM and 4 GBs of GPU memory.
-Apple does not disclose how much memory the MacBook Air GPU has.
+Unfortunately, Apple does not disclose how much memory the MacBook Air GPU has.
 Therefore, you’re taking a significant risk in getting a MacBook Air for graphic design without knowing the exact specs.

 Should I buy an Apple Silicon Mac?

-Now that you’re ready to get yourself a new Mac to use as a UI and UX designer, it is time to make your choice.
-Do you want to go for a lightweight Mac, or do you want to go all-in and go for a new M1 Mac?
-We wrote multiple guides to help you choose.
+Now that you’ve read everything you need to know about Macs for UX design, it is time to choose.
+Do you want to go for the lightweight MacBook Air, or do you want to go all-in and go for a new M1 Pro or M1 Max?

 Was this post helpful to you?
 Share it with others!